WordPoints/wordpoints/src/readme.txt

 == Changelog ==

+= 1.10.0 — (~20 hrs) =
+* Requires: WordPress 3.9+
+* Fixed: Current points values not being displayed beside inputs on profile screen.
+* Fixed: The modules cache being preserved too long when using persistent caching.
+* Fixed: Other caching issues on multisite.
+* Updated: Numerous other small fixes and minor improvements.

 = 1.9.2 — (~2 hrs) =
 * Fixed: A bug preventing updating a user's points from their admin profile when they don't have any points yet.